 At Restore we have garnered an excellent reputation for acupuncture treatment as pregnancy support.
 Acupuncture draws from a history of treating women in pregnancy for thousands of years.
 However acupuncture has also been adapted to our modern knowledge of safely and evidence based medicine.
 Studies have shown it to have wonderful benefits for overall wellness, and to counter specific complaints during this time.
-Acupuncture is safe, and effective during pregnancy.
+Some of these complaints include nausea, fatigue, and headaches.
+Acupuncture is safe and can be effective during pregnancy.
 Acupuncture is not a substitute for Western prenatal medical care, however it offers complementary care that has many benefits.

 Due to the fact that acupuncture has very few side effects, many pregnant women now seek this alternative to drug therapy for a number of common pregnancy complaints.
 Studies have shown that acupuncture can help with stress, morning sickness, hip and low back pain.
 It also helps with breech position, mild to moderate depression, labour induction, and shortening the length of labor.
 It is becoming increasing common to use acupuncture in pregnancy and labour to enhance your wellness during this time.

-Kate, Tom, Sally and Laura work with your obstetrics team or midwife to help you through a healthy pregnancy.
+Tom, Kate & Sally work with your obstetrics team or midwife to help you through a healthy pregnancy.
 Restore St Leonards is close to our patients care centres at RNS hospital, the Mater Hospital and North Shore Private.
 Restore Newport provides care for our patients on the northern beaches and on the Peninsula.